chapmanjacobd/journal/seeds/ai.poetry.md

 ## CRITICAL INSTRUCTION 1/2 are just inside the mind

+✦ sinking
+  CRITICAL INSTRUCTION 1: Never run cat inside a bash command to create a new file or append to an existing file if custom tools exist.
+ALWAYS use custom grep tools if available instead of running grep inside a bash command unless absolutely needed.
+DO NOT use ls for listing, cat for viewing, grep for finding, sed for replacing if custom tools that perform these functionalities are available.
+  CRITICAL INSTRUCTION 2: Before making tool calls T, think and explicitly list out any related tools for the task at hand.
+You can only execute a set of tools T if all other  tools in the list are either more generic or cannot be used for the task at hand.

+  ---

   I will just output this.
 No tools needed.
 I'm done.
   Wait!
 I didn't verify the change against any other things.
 It's perfectly fine.
 I just need to return the text.
   Closing internal thought.